Keter01/Payday2Launcher/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+You will need to install Qt Creator and all Qt dependencies to compile the project and make changes to the UI.